-There’s a simple three-step recipe for writing a great blog post.
-You want to grab your reader’s attention and hold it.
+Instead of wasting hours staring at your screen, try using the following simple, three step recipe for writing a great blog post.
+The key is to grab your reader’s attention and hold it.

 Here’s how to do it:

-When writing a great blog post, choose a compelling title.
+When writing a great blog post, start by choosing a compelling title.
 Think about it this way: what will your audience gain by reading your post?
 What will they lose if they don’t?

 I’ll give you an example.
 Let’s say you want to write a post about kid-friendly activities in your local area.
 Let’s look at two possible blog post titles below: